MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 For general information about how to choose kiosk apps, see [Guidelines for choosing an app for assigned access (kiosk mode)](/windows/configuration/guidelines-for-assigned-access-app).

-If you use the Windows Device Portal to configure a single-app kiosk, you select the app during the setup process.

 If you use a Mobile Device Management (MDM) system or a provisioning package to configure kiosk mode, you use the [AssignedAccess Configuration Service Provider (CSP)](/windows/client-management/mdm/assignedaccess-csp) to specify applications.
 The CSP uses [Application User Model IDs (AUMIDs)](/windows/configuration/find-the-application-user-model-id-of-an-installed-app) to identify applications.
 The following table lists the AUMIDs of some in-box applications that you can use in a multi-app kiosk.

-> [!IMPORTANT]
-> Kiosk mode determines which apps are available when a user signs in to the device.
-However, kiosk mode is not a security method.
-It does not stop an "allowed" app from opening another app that is not allowed.
-Because we do not restrict this behavior, apps can still be launched from Edge, File explorer, and the Microsoft Store apps.
-If there are specific apps you don't want launched from a Kiosk, use [Windows Defender Application Control (WDAC) CSP](/windows/client-management/mdm/applicationcontrol-csp) to create appropriate policies.
->
-> In addition, the Mixed Reality Home is not able to be set as a kiosk app.

 <a id="aumids"></a>